 This twelve week Build, Peak and Race Training Plan is designed for Category 1 Class racers serious about taking their performance to the next level and standing on top of the podium.
 This is an intensive and challenging plan that assumes you have a serious commitment to racing and have podium goals.
-Ideally, prior to starting this plan you should have completed the LW Coaching 12 week Category 1 Base Training Plan.
-If not, you must have at least 8 weeks aerobic of base training done and have completed at least 4 weeks of tempo sessions.
+Ideally, prior to starting this plan you should have completed the LW Coaching 12-week Category 1 Base Training Plan.
+If not, you ideally have at least 8 weeks aerobic of base training done and have completed several tempo sessions.